Ukulele groups & jams

 Folk Jam with the SongFarmers of Hinesburg – A nice, welcoming, slow jam for musicians of all abilities and instruments.
 It's great for beginners to get a taste of what it's like to play with other musicians.
 HINT: It's awesome!
 Hang on for the ride and embrace not being able to play all the songs -- I know I certainly can't!
 But it's fun trying or just listening.
 You learn a lot that way.
 Led by Rik Palieri.
 Free.

 WHERE: Carpenter-Carse Library, 69 Ballards Corner, Hinesburg, VT

-Vermont Ukulele Society – This is where I learned how to play.
+Vermont Ukulele Society – This is the group that first taught me how to play.
 It’s like an adult play date and you’ll always leave glowing and happy and inspired, no matter what your level of play.
 Free.

 WHERE: Howden Hall, 19 West St., Bristol, VT

 Here are some Vermont-centric events that I have found to be great places to learn and play with others.

 Vermont Ukulele Harvest – The Harvest includes concerts, workshops, and more!
 I went in 2019 and my head is still swimming with everything I learned and still have yet to learn, and from all the great folks I met from all over New England.

 Ashokan Ukulele Festival - Memorial Day weekend - Olive Bridge, NY (near Woodstock, NY).
 I cannot recommend this one highly enough.
 Whatever your level, you will grow in all ways as a ukulelian and as a ukulele community member.
 It's exciting, fun, gentle, silly, encouraging, daring, warm, fuzzy, and run by heartful and talented instructors from all over the world.
 Go.
 Go again.